Venezuelan Traditional Ham Bread – This incredibly delicious bread filled with ham, olives, and raisins is the perfect addition to your holiday table.

 - 2 cups + 1 tablespoon bread flour

-Line a baking tray with lightly grease parchment paper.
+Line a baking tray with lightly greased parchment paper.

-Place milk, water, salt, butter, sugar, and egg in a small food processor, or a blender, and process until combine.
-Don't worry if the butter does not incorporated completely.
+Place milk, water, salt, butter, sugar, and egg in a small food processor, or a blender, and process until combined.

 Add flour and yeast into the bowl of a stand mixer fitted with the hook (bread paddle) attachment.
 Make a well in the center and add the milk mixture to the well; mix on medium speed until incorporated.
 Increase the speed to medium-high and mix until the dough forms a ball and pulls away from the sides of the bowl, about 8 - 10 minutes.
 The dough should be elastic but not sticky, if too sticky add a little more flour, about a tablespoon at the time.

 Place the dough on a lightly floured surface and form a ball.
-Then, roll it into rectangle, fold in half and roll it again.
-Roll and fold 6 – 8 times.
-Finally, roll it into a 15"L x 13"W rectangle, about 1/2 inch thick.
+Then, roll it into a 15"L x 13"W rectangle, about 1/2 inch thick.

 Line the dough with the ham slices, slightly overlapping each piece and covering the entire surface of the dough.